 The cases are pending in MDL 3094 before Judge Karen Marston in the Eastern District of Pennsylvania.
 As of today, the claims in the Ozempic lawsuits focus on the drug manufacturers, Nova Nordisk and Eli Lilly but it’s likely to be only a matter of time before physicians too are brought into the fray.

-You can find a perspective from one of the class action law firms representing the plaintiffs here.
+You can find a perspective from one of the class action law firms representing the plaintiffs in this rundown.
 In essence, the claims made as part of the Ozempic litigation allege failure to warn of potential negative side effects of Ozempic.

 A recent article from Advisory Board (AB) daily newsletter, what you need to know about the Ozempic baby boom, points out that gastrointestinal problems are not the only side effects from Ozempic.
 According to AB, some health experts have said that weight-loss drugs, including Ozempic, can impact the effectiveness of birth control because they slow digestion.
 This, in turn, can affect how food and medication are absorbed in the body.